deceasedboomer/RCJ-Soccer-2019/README.md

 # What Actually Happened
 Apart from a lack of time, we also encountered many hardware failures and as such (spoiler alert) **many things were spaghetti coded.** The BNO-055 compass failed to callibrate properly on the actual competition day and we were forced to do without a compass for most of the matches.
 The front light sensors were also returning incosistent readings, presumeably due to poor soldering.
 This led to our robots going out-of-bounds many times as we didn't have a front ultrasonic sensor at the front we could fall back on to detect where we were.

 Ultimately, placing 4th was not ideal, but given the circumstances where we literally only assembled the robot and got it up and running 3 weeks before the competition, it was to be expected.
-This was also my first major coding project as I have only picked up coding last year so all in all, it was a great learning experience overall.
+This was also my first major coding project as I have only picked up coding last year so all in all, it was a great learning experience.

 Many thanks to my teammates Shaoliang and Justin for taking charge of the mechanical and electronic design respectively.
 A huge shoutout to entire Hwa Chong Robotics community for being supportive and helping me get started on RoboCup programming. :)